8 Fun & Easy Home Workouts

 Daily Burn - If you need some variety in your home workout life, Daily Burn is for you.
 I tried this for the free first month and loved it, but I didn't want to pay a monthly subscription.
 (Only $13 - I know, I'm cheap:)) They have yoga, cardio, strength training, etc. so you can mix it up.

 Holy Yoga - If anxiety is an issue for you or if you just like to wake up well with a devotion and morning stretch, try holy yoga.
-I tried these Prenatal holy yoga videos but you can also watch a holy yoga video on Youtube for free.
+I tried some prenatal holy yoga videos but you can also watch a holy yoga video on Youtube for free.
 Doing yoga during pregnancy made a huge difference in my comfort level so if you're expecting and sore all day, definitely do this!

 Use Your Backyard - Are you a sporty type?
 My husband and I used to challenge each other to basketball games all the time when we were dating and newlyweds.
 (He's more athletic, but I think I have a better shot;)) Hang a hoop, set up a soccer goal in your backyard or even just grab a jump rope.
 It can be a fun throwback and get you moving at the same time.